julesce/the_cron_parser/README.md

 Assuming you're on a completely fresh machine, you'll want to use some sort of Ruby version manager.
 `rbenv` is a great option, and you can find the installation instructions here: https://github.com/rbenv/rbenv?tab=readme-ov-file#installation

-Once `rbenv` is installed, you can then use it to install Ruby 3.3.4:
+Once `rbenv` is installed, you can then use it to install the desired version of Ruby.
+At the time of writing this is `3.3.4`:
 ```shell
 $ rbenv install 3.3.4
 ```